Introduction to TOEFL iBT

 TOEFL is an English examination that tests your knowledge of academic English in four key areas: reading, listening, writing and speaking.
 Vocabulary and grammar knowledge are also tested, but indirectly.

-The TOEFL test is designed and administered by ETS, Educational Testing Services, an American company based in New Jersey.
-ETS also administers other common tests like TOEIC, GMAT and GRE.
+Image of TOEFL logo The TOEFL test is designed and administered by ETS, Educational Testing Services, an American company based in New Jersey.
+ETS also administers other common tests like TOEIC.

 The maximum score in the TOEFL test is 120.
 A good score is above 90 points, and a great score is more than 100 points.
-At Higher Score at LSC Language Studies Canada, it is our goal to help every student achieve a score of 90 points or above.
+At Higher Score® at EC, it is our goal to help every student achieve a score of 90 points or above.

 What to Expect If You Take TOEFL

 TOEFL is a very challenging examination, and unfortunately, many students find it hard to achieve the score they need.
 One reason for this is that the English level of TOEFL is high, because it is an academic exam.
 The other reason is that TOEFL questions challenge students in a very logical manner.
 Many students are not comfortable with this type of thinking, which can make the test very challenging.
-The good news is that we at Higher Score at LSC Language Studies Canada can help you learn this type of thinking, which will give you a big advantage during the test and help you after you enter university.
+The good news is that we at Higher Score® at EC can help you learn this type of thinking, which will give you a big advantage during the test and help you after you enter university.

-This table shows some information about the different sections of the test:
+This table summarizes the different sections of the test:

-Reading 60 to 100 minutes 36 to 70 questions You will have three or five reading passages.
+Reading 60 or 100 minutes 36 to 70 questions You will have three or five reading passages.

-Listening 60-90 minutes 34 to 51 questions You will have34 to 51 questions depending on the number of reading passages you have.
+Listening 60 to 90 minutes 34 to 51 questions You will have 34 to 51 questions depending on the number of reading passages you have.
 If you have more reading questions, you will have fewer listening questions, usually.

 Break 10 minutes

-Speaking around 20 minutes 6 questions You will always have six questions.
-Some of the questions include reading and listening to some information before speaking about the information.
+Speaking around 20 minutes 6 questions Some of the questions include reading and listening to some information before speaking about the information.

 How to Register for TOEFL